-Cole’s celebrates its 105th anniversary by hosting the 5th Annual Jimmy Barella Bartending Competition on Repeal Day.
-The competition honors the legendary bartender who worked at the Red Car Bar from 1918 to 1983.
-The competition features LA’s top bartenders going head-to-head for the top prize.
-The event features a live jazz band, ice luge, and a $5 Old Overholt Rye Whiskey punch.
-Repeal Day at Cole’s takes place from 6:00 p.m. to 2:00 a.m.
-No cover, 1930s attire is encouraged.
+On the eve of Repeal Day, 213 Nightlife is hosting the annual Jimmy Barella Bartending Competition.
+Named for the legendary bartender who worked at the Red Car Bar from 1918 to 1983, the competition features ten Downtown bartenders going head-to-head.
+Following the competition, the public is invited to count down to Repeal Day with $5 Campari specials, a live jazz band and a special ice luge.
+Repeal Day Eve takes place from 6 p.m. to 2 a.m.
+No cover, period attire is encouraged.

 Located on Windward Avenue just steps from Venice Beach, the historic Townhouse and The Del Monte Speakeasy opened as Menotti’s in 1915.
-The bar became a “grocery store” during the Prohibition era, while The Del Monte Speakeasy downstairs became a hub for rum runners.
-After the repeal of Prohibition, the above-ground bar re-opened and boasted regular patrons such as Charlie Chaplin and Venice resident, Jim Morrison of The Doors.
-Today, both floors serve craft cocktails, and The Del Monte Speakeasy features a variety of live performances, from bands and DJs to comedy and burlesque.
+The bar became a “grocery store” during the Prohibition era, while downstairs The Del Monte became a hub for rum runners.
+After the repeal of Prohibition, the above-ground bar re-opened and boasted regular patrons such as Charlie Chaplin and Venice resident Jim Morrison of The Doors.
+Today, both floors serve craft cocktails and The Del Monte features a variety of live performances, from bands and DJs to comedy and burlesque.